Skip to main content

 Current Fellows

-Lydia Christianson, PT, DPT, OCS, is a graduate of the Marquette University Doctor of Physical Therapy program.
-Her orthopaedic residency was through the Evidence in Motion Orthopaedic Physical Therapy Residency program.
+Dr. Beilfuss is a 2022 graduate of the Marquette University Doctor of Physical Therapy program.
+Her orthopedic residency was through the University North Carolina Orthopaedic Physical Therapy Residency program.
 She is a board certified orthopaedic physical therapy clinical specialist.
-Christianson’s clinical training site and her teaching practicum site are at Marquette University.
+Dr. Beilfuss’ clinical training site and her teaching practicum site is at Marquette University.

 Outcomes